Corrade/OW-workshop/hitscan_spheres/README.md

 To integrate this module into a gamemode, you might create a 2D array of objects containing `{center, radius}` at each index.
 You could then filter it using this code each time a player were to fire some hitscan weapon/ability.
 This would return an array of objects that would've been hit.
 You might prune this array if you only wanted a certain amount of objects to be hittable by a single shot, i.e. some restriction on piercing.

 The spheres created by `Create Effect` have a radius that is 98.472% smaller than you specify (stat courtesy of LazyLion#5902 on Discord).
 You may want to account for this if you're using `Create Effect` for your objects.
-An example of a correction is provided in `demo.txt`.
+An example of a correction is provided in `demo_code.ow`.

 Furthermore `Is In Line of Sight` doesn't seem to be completely accurate and you may register hits on underground sections of spheres.
 Blame Blizz, probably.